vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 *1994b Observations on the History and Culture of Dakṣiṇa Kosala (5th to 7th centuries ad). in: Nalini Balbir & Joachim K. Bautze (eds.), Festschrift Klaus

 Bruhn, zur Vollendung des 65.
-Lebensjahres dargebracht von Sch¨ulern,
+Lebensjahres dargebracht von Schülern,

 Freunden und KollegeṇReinbek 1994 (1995), pp. 1–66.
 [12]

 *1996 Pārvatī’s Svayaṁvara.
-Studies in the Skandapurāṇa I. in: Wiener Zeitschrift f¨ur die Kunde S¨udasiens 40 (1996), 5–43.
+Studies in the Skandapurāṇa I. in: Wiener Zeitschrift für die Kunde Südasiens 40 (1996), 5–43.
 [10]

 1996a Construction and Reconstruction of Sacred Space in Vārāṇasī. in: Numen 43 (1996): 32–55.